-Karp has 21 years of experience in upper extremity rehabilitation treating clients with cumulative pathology, trauma, and neurological dysfunction in the upper quarter.
-Between 2008 and 2014, she served as adjunct faculty at numerous occupational therapy programs, and as academic fieldwork coordinator at Stony Brook University between 2014 and 2016, before assuming her position as full time faculty at New York Tech in January 2017.
+Dr. Karp has 24 years of experience in upper extremity rehabilitation treating clients with cumulative pathology, trauma, and neurological dysfunction in the upper quarter.
+Between 2008 and 2014, she served as adjunct faculty at numerous occupational therapy programs, and as academic fieldwork coordinator at Stony Brook University between 2014 and 2016, before assuming her position as full-time faculty at New York Tech in January 2017.

 Recent Projects and Research

-- Karp, P. Occupational Therapy Student Readiness for Transition to the Fieldwork Environment: A Pilot Case Study.
-The Open Journal of Occupational Therapy (accepted for publication March 2020)
+- Karp, P. (2020).
+Occupational therapy student readiness for transition to the fieldwork environment: A Pilot case study.
+The Open Journal of Occupational Therapy, 8(4), 1–14.

 Honors and Awards

-- Outstanding Teaching Award, NYIT, School of Health Professions, 2019
+- Outstanding Teaching Award, School of Health Professions, 2019

 - Faculty Honor Award: Stony Brook University, School of Health Technology and Management, 2013

 - Outstanding Alumnus of the Year: Stony Brook University, School of Health Technology and Management, 2010

 Courses Taught at New York Tech

 - OCTH 614 Physical Conditions in Adults